 There are a number of general pollution prevention measures that could be employed to ensure that both ground and surface waters are not contaminated at any stage of the development.
-The Development would be designed, constructed, operated and decommissioned in line with relevant Pollution Prevention Guidelines (PPGs) and other codes of best practice, to ensure that both ground and surface waters are not contaminated.
+The Revised Development would be designed, constructed, operated and decommissioned in line with relevant Pollution Prevention Guidelines (PPGs) and other codes of best practice, to ensure that both ground and surface waters are not contaminated.
 These should include:

-- PPG2 Above Ground Oil Storage Tanks; - PPG3 Use and Design of Oil Separators in Surface Water Drainage Systems; - PPG4 Treatment and Disposal of Sewage Where Foul Sewer is Available; - PPG5 Works and Maintenance in or near Water; - PPG6 Working at Construction and Demolition Sites; - PPG18 Managing Fire water and Major Spillages; - PPG21 Pollution Incident Response Planning; - PPG22 Dealing with Spillages on Highways; and
+- PPG2 Above Ground Oil Storage Tanks; - PPG3 Use and Design of Oil Separators in Surface Water Drainage Systems; - PPG4 Treatment and Disposal of Sewage Where Foul Sewer is Available; - PPG5 Works and Maintenance in or near Water; - PPG6 Working at Construction and Demolition Sites; - PPG18 Managing Fire water and Major Spillages; - PPG21 Pollution Incident Response Planning; and - PPG22 Dealing with Spillages.

-All of the above PPG Notes are jointly produced by SEPA, the Environment Agency for England and Wales and the Environment and Heritage Service in Northern Ireland and are available via SEPA's website (www.sepa.org.uk).
+All of the above PPG Notes are jointly produced by SEPA, Natural Resources Wales and the Northern Ireland Environment Agency and are available via SEPA's website (www.sepa.org.uk).
 In addition, the other relevant codes of best practice and Planning Advice Notes relevant to the site include: